AX Translation Packages and Translate App: Getting Started

 The review view is the only place where you can edit the translated items of the translators.

-To facilitate reviewing translation items, the view is split in two: The right panel shows the content as it would be rendered when merged to the project; and on the left, there are more views you can choose for comparison:
+To facilitate reviewing translation items, the view is split in two: The right panel shows the content as it **would be rendered when merged into the project; and on the left, there are more views you can choose for comparison:

 1. Project level: you can see the current status of the corresponding statement in the project - both in the source and target language.
 If this statement has not been translated into the target language yet, the tab is empty.
 As soon as you merge the current version of the translated item, it will appear in this tab.